Schwarzenau Brethren: The Brethren's Card

 This version was officially circulated by the Church of the Brethren in its publications until the middle part of the twentieth century, and it continues to be issued through the efforts of Brethren Revival Fellowship.

 The teachings of some other groups are similar to this, but can differ widely in emphasis and scope.
 For example, the Grace Brethren are varied on the requirement of trine immersion, do not practice the Christian salutation, do not oppose war, and do not formally adhere to plain dress or modesty.
 Only the Conservative Grace Brethren Churches have retained a published use of the motto, "The Bible, the whole Bible, and nothing but the Bible".

-In the progressive and liberal Church of the Brethren, significant emphasis is placed on social issues.
+In the progressive and liberal Church of the Brethren, significant emphasis is placed on social action issues.
 In the Brethren (Ashland) and Grace Brethren groups, significant emphasis is placed on exegesis of the Bible.
 Several of the groups maintain a larger "Doctrinal Statement" or treatise, but only for the purpose of clarifying their Biblical position.

 Most Brethren groups maintain that the Bible is the sole authority and will revise their statement of faith if they perceive any difference between it and sound Biblical doctrine.
 Some of the Old Order groups incorporate church authority as a mechanism for unifying the interpretation and application of Biblical teachings.

 Unrelated groups

 There are several religious groups named Brethren that are not related to the Schwarzenau Brethren movement.
-The Moravian Brethren and Swiss Brethren are not related to the Schwarzenau Brethren.
+The Moravian Brethren, Hutterian Brethren and Swiss Brethren are not related to the Schwarzenau Brethren, except as inspirational examples.
 The Plymouth Brethren arose in England and Ireland early in the 19th century.
 The United Brethren originated in 18th-century Pennsylvania with William Otterbein and Martin Boehm.
 The River Brethren movement adopted the view of trine immersion and most other Anabaptist beliefs and practices from the Schwarzenau Brethren.
 Today, the Old Order River Brethren are very similar to the Old Brethren—both being part of the Anabaptist tradition.

 The Apostolic United Brethren is a group within the Latter Day Saint movement and is not related to the Schwarzenau Brethren.

 Schwarzenau Brethren (German Baptists), an Anabaptist tradition, are not to be confused with non-Anabaptist groups such as Primitive, Separate, Southern, Particular, who are categorized as Baptists.
 Although both Anabaptists and Baptists agree on rudimentary doctrines such as believer's baptism and separation of church and state, they would have conflicting views in other areas, such as non-resistance, separation from worldly entertainment, literal interpretation of the Sermon on the Mount, etc. In addition, Schwarzenau Brethren are not to be confused with a recent, small, renewal movement of "Plain," or "Covered" Baptists, who share many comparable beliefs and practices with the historic German Baptists, but are of different origins.